TiagoMA90/Portfolio-one/README.md

 ## Navigation:
 The Navigation bar is divided into 3 sections.
 - The Icon is located at the Top-Left of the screen entitled Sauna World.
 It makes use of [Megrim](https://fonts.google.com/specimen/Megrim?query=megrim) fonts.
-- Located at the Top-right corner of the screen is our menu with "Home", "About" and "Contact" tabs that directs users to diferent pages linked within this website (Home) (About) (Contact).
+- Located at the Top-right corner of the screen is our menu with [Home](https://tiagoma90.github.io/water-world/index.html), [About](https://tiagoma90.github.io/water-world/about.html) and [Contact](https://tiagoma90.github.io/water-world/contact.html) tabs that directs users to diferent pages linked within this website.
 - The links are highlighted when the cursor hovers over the selected elements, giving a much more intreactive feeling to it.

 <img src="assets/screenshots/nav.webp" alt="Navigation sceenshot">